Downtown Everett Association to keep city's flower program in full bloom

 This year, the Downtown Everett Association stepped in to ensure that the streets are in bloom again.

-This year, the future of the city's flower program, also known as Viva Color, withered away after it was cut to help make up for the city's $14 million budget shortfall.
+The future of the city's flower program, also known as Viva Color, withered away this year after it was cut to help make up for the city's $14 million budget shortfall.
 Much like that of other local cities, Everett's revenue has dropped as a result of economic losses caused by the coronavirus pandemic.

 The city also faces cuts to other programs and layoffs.